eyecantell/prepdir/INSTALL.md

 Configuration
 Exclusions for directories and files are defined in config.yaml, with the following precedence:

-The user's home directory at ~/.prepdir/config.yaml (highest precedence).
-The project directory at .prepdir/config.yaml or a custom path specified with --config (e.g., --config custom_config.yaml).
+Custom config specified via --config (highest precedence) Project config at .prepdir/config.yaml in your project Global config at ~/.prepdir/config.yaml
-The default config.yaml included with the prepdir package (lowest precedence).
+Default config.yaml included with the prepdir package (lowest precedence)

 The output file (e.g., prepped_dir.txt) is automatically excluded.
-The configuration uses .gitignore-style glob patterns.
-To initialize a project-level config with the default exclusions: prepdir --init
+The configuration uses .gitignore-style glob patterns.To initialize a project-level config with the default exclusions: prepdir --init

 If .prepdir/config.yaml already exists, use --force to overwrite: